-Psychology has so many areas of study: clinical psychology, forensic psychology, educational psychology, and the list goes on.
+Psychology has so many areas of study: clinical psychology, forensic psychology, and educational psychology, and the list goes on.

-What is Industrial and Organizational Psychology?
+What Is Industrial and Organizational Psychology?

 Industrial and organizational psychology, also known as I/O psychology, is the study of the workplace.